gchatzopoulosCC/linear_regression/README.md

 The program uses an open-source API to convert the prices to euros.
 ```
 ### coef3.py
-It uses the following formula for the model: `Price = Intercept + Distance Coefficient * Distance + Stops Coefficient * Stops + Demand Coefficient * Demand`
+It uses the following formula for the model: `Price = Intercept + Distance Coefficient * Distance + Stops Coefficient * Stops + Volume Coefficient * Volume`
 #### Requirements
 - A CSV file with the following columns: 'Airline', 'Route', 'Total_Stops' and 'Price'.
 - The currency of the prices in the CSV file.